Parent page: Schematic Objects

 With the polygon selected, click on an edge to individually select that edge.
 This polygon 'sub-selection' is distinguished by the associated editing handles for the edge becoming red in color.

-The associated vertices for the edge can then be edited directly using the List panel, with any changes appearing immediately on the schematic.
+The associated vertices for the edge can then be edited directly using the Inspector or List panel, with any changes appearing immediately on the schematic.

 The following methods of non-graphical editing are available:

-This method of editing uses the associated Properties panel mode to modify the properties of a polygon object.
+This method of editing uses the Polygon dialog to modify the properties of a polygon object.

 The Polygon dialog can be accessed prior to entering placement mode, from the Schematic – Default Primitives page of the Preferences dialog.
 This allows the default properties for the polygon object to be changed, which will be applied when placing subsequent polygons.

 During placement, the dialog can be accessed by pressing the Tab key.